All articles

 1/1

-• Shared kitchen on site
+• Shared kitchen for self-catering flexibility

-• Fitness centre included
+• On-site fitness centre

-• 9.1 Superb
+• 9.0 Superb

-592 reviews
+580 reviews

 Hotel Pelirocco Hotel Pelirocco Hotel Pelirocco Hotel Pelirocco Hotel Pelirocco